 It is common to not experience a withdrawal bleed in the 7-day break and doesn't categorically mean you are pregnant.
 If you have taken the pill correctly (around the same time without being sick or missing any tablets), then the likelihood of pregnancy is extremely low.
 It is advised to carry on with your next pill pack, then if you don't experience a bleed the following month, to seek medical advice with your GP.

 The combined pill may not suitable if you:

 You should always disclose any medical history or medications you take to your doctor before starting a new form of contraception, including in our consultation process.

 If you are currently taking other medication or antibiotics, including herbal medications, this could affect the combined pill's effectiveness.
 It is therefore advised that you speak to your doctor about any other medications you are taking.

 If you have any of these health complications or conditions, there is no need to fret; you still may be able to use the combined pill and other contraception options are available too.
 You can be prescribed an alternative such as the mini pill.

-The combined contraceptive pill is available to purchase online in the UK at HealthExpress after you complete an online consultation form, which you can do by clicking on the button below.
+The combined contraceptive pill is available to purchase online in the UK at HealthExpress after you complete an online consultation form.
 This takes a couple of minutes and once completed a doctor will assess your suitability to the medication and will help you to find an alternative should your first choice be unsuitable.
-Once successful, a prescription will be issued and your package will be delivered straight from our pharmacy for free delivery.
-As you regularly need contraception – usually every 3 months – obtaining yours online is becoming an increasingly popular method.
+Once successful, a prescription will be issued and your package will be delivered from our pharmacy straight to your door using a free next day service.
+As you regularly need contraception – usually every 3 months – obtaining your prescription for the combined pill online is becoming an increasingly popular method.